pillarjs/understanding-csrf/README.md

+# Understanding CSRF

 There's been some concern around the Express team's [csrf](https://github.com/pillarjs/csurf) module, specifically around how cryptographically secure the tokens are created.
 This concern is unwarranted is due to a misunderstanding of how CSRF tokens work.
 So here's a quick run down!

+Read this and still have questions?
+Want to tell us we're wrong?
+Open an issue!

 ## How does a CSRF attack work?